Panniyur Sri Varahamurthy Temple: The Devaprashnangal

-www.vaikhari.org/varaha.html==Today==
+Today

 There are only very few temples in Kerala that worship the ‘Varaha’ avatar of Shri Vishnu.
 This temple also houses and worships Updevtas like Sri Shiva (‘Vadakovil’), Sri Ayyappa, Sri Durgabhagavathy, Sri Ganapathy, Sri Subramanya and Sri Lakshmi Narayan.
 This temple is also said to have the blessings of Chitragupta and Yakshi.
 This temple also has a stage and a huge ground to accommodate spectators.
-The legendary ‘Panniyur thura’ is located just to the North of the Mahakshetra.
+The legendary ‘Panniyur thura’ is located just to the north of the Mahakshetra.
 It is believed that the fishpond constructed by Parashuram used to be located just a little south of the temple.

 Among the different pujas conducted here the most important one happens to be the ‘Abhishta Sidhdhi Puja’.
-This puja costs Rs.101/- and is believed to pave way for ‘Abhishta Karya Sidhdhi’.
+This puja is believed to pave the way for ‘Abhishta Karya Sidhdhi’.

-This puja is booked in advance till a long time into the future.
-Yet with due consideration to those who visit this temple, 3 days in a week have been earmarked for the conduct of this puja immediately or as soon as can be managed for all such devotees.

 ‘SANDHYA DEEPARADHANA’ is considered as the most auspicious time to seek the blessings of Sri Varahamurthy.
 Covered in sandalwood paste and adorned in scintillating jewellery, the divine form of Sri Varahamurthy is for every mind to embrace and seek solace with.